kavosh8/kavosh8.github.io/another-page.md

 ---

-## 2013-2015: Master's student at the University of Alberta
+## 2013-2015: Master's Student at the University of Alberta
 I learned the fundamentals of RL with function approximation under the founder of modern RL, [Rich Sutton](http://incompleteideas.net).
 I also worked closely with Rich's then post-doc [Joseph Modayil](http://josephmodayil.com).
 My work was primarily focused on usefully combining model-based and model-free RL.
 Together with Rich and Joseph, we proposed the [Cascade Architecture](http://www.incompleteideas.net/papers/Asadi2015.pdf).
 <hr>
 ---

-## 2008-2013: Undergraduate student at the University of Tehran
+## 2008-2013: Undergraduate Student at the University of Tehran
 I learned the basics of computer science and quickly developed a potent interest in AI.
 At the time learning with supervision somehow felt like cheating to me (because I thought too much burden is put on human expert to provide supervision).
 In sharp contrast the RL framework felt very natural to me.
 This led to my studying the [RL book](http://incompleteideas.net/book/RLbook2020.pdf) as a sophomere.
 Having finished the book, I wrote to Rich asking him to take me as his student and the rest is history!
 I also somehow made it into the [Errata and Notes](http://incompleteideas.net/book/first/errata.html) of the 1st edition of the RL book.